Every cook needs a good knife

 Most often we hear both terms used interchangeably and may wonder if they’re the same.

-To straighten the bevel, you need to use Honing steel.
-Honing can be done Regularly depending on the frequency of use.
-Sometimes, you may contrast the need for Honing to sharpening.
-However, you can’t sharpen as frequently as you hone.
+To straighten the bevel, you need to use honing steel.
+Honing can be done regularly depending on the frequency of use.

 There are various sharpening methods available and they include electric, pull through and Whetstone sharpening.